-The Uranium sector is on the cusp of a dramatic supply/demand imbalance whereby inadequate supplies will not be able to meet rising global nuclear power demand.
+The uranium market is on the cusp of significant supply deficits that will not be able to meet rising nuclear power demand.